Bastion fort: Enfilade

 A further and more subtle change was to move from a passive model of defence to an active one.
 The lower walls were more vulnerable to being stormed, and the protection that the earthen banking provided against direct fire failed if the attackers could occupy the slope on the outside of the ditch and mount an attacking cannon there.
-Therefore, the shape was designed to make maximum use of enfilade (or flanking) fire against any attackers who should reach the base of any of the walls.
+Therefore, the shape was designed to make maximum use of enfilade (or flanking) fire against any attackers on the outer edge of the ditch and against any who should reach the base of any of the walls.
 The indentations in the base of each point on the star sheltered cannons.
 Those cannons would have a clear line of fire directly down the edge of the neighbouring points, while their point of the star was protected by fire from the base of those points.
 The evolution of these ideas can be seen in transitional fortifications such as Sarzana in northwest Italy.